Westminster Health Forum

 • innovation: streamlining hospital construction - role of modular design within the New Hospital Programme - options for a national Hospital 2.0 template

-• community care: models for local health hubs, including Health on the High Street initiatives - use of virtual wards to reduce acute hospital admissions - care delivery across rural and urban areas
+• community care: models for local health hubs, including Health on the High Street initiatives - use of virtual wards to reduce acute hospital admissions - care delivery across rural and urban areas - the role of the estate in facilitating joined-up working at place level

 • sustainability: reducing NHS emissions - coordinating strategy on net zero goals - addressing challenges, such as ownership and responsibilities in the primary care estate